ParminderSinghGithub/Atlas/docs/DATA_CARD.md

 - Model retraining requires updated features

 ### Deprecation
-**Expected:** January 2026 (after 6 months of P1 production data collected)
+**Expected:** January 2026 (after 6 months of Atlas production data collected)

 **Reason:** RetailRocket is pretraining data only.
-P1 production data will be more representative.
+Atlas production data will be more representative.

 ---